EXCLUSIVE

 Their daughter, Iris, heard the tapes and shared it with the media.

-Iris said paramedics tried to send an ambulance but that the ambulance got hit by a rocket.
+Iris said paramedics tried to send an ambulance, but the wheels of the ambulance were shot by Hamas who then burned it.

 Her mother died after that call, but Iris doesn’t know exactly what had happened.
 They had both been shot by Hamas on motorbikes, with Gadi being "hit badly" according to his desperate wife on the phone, and Judi sustaining wounds.